Jeju Olle Trail: Signage and accessibility

-The pony-shaped blue sculpture called ganse symbolize both the trail and the Jeju Olle Foundation.
-Its name is derived from "ganse-dari," meaning "slow idler" in the Jeju language, thereby capturing the spirit of leisurely walking on the trail.
+The pony-shaped blue sculpture called ganse symbolizes both the trail and the Jeju Olle Foundation.
+Its name is derived from ganse-dari, meaning "slow idler" in the Jeju language, thereby capturing the spirit of leisurely walking on the trail.
 The ganse serves as a guide to hikers, pointing them in the right direction at forked paths along the trail.

-Vibrant blue ribbons representing the ocean and orange ribbons symbolizing Jeju satsumas are tied to trees and utility poles. to help hikers navigate the trail.
-Ribbons are hung at slightly above eye level and are easily visible at a distance.
+Vibrant blue ribbons representing the ocean and orange ribbons symbolizing Jeju satsumas are tied to trees and utility poles to help hikers navigate the trail.
+Ribbons are hung slightly above eye level and are easily visible from a distance.